European-Cyclists-Federation/European-Cyclists-Federation.github.io/README.md

 # Metadata

-Please click the following link to be redirected to the [Metadata page](https://european-cyclists-federation.github.io/another-page.html).
+Please click the following link to be redirected to the [Metadata page](Doments/Metadata.pdf).
 The page contains files for further analysis.

+# Downloads

 # The Methodology